Jamezfn/zero_day/README.md

 **My readme File**
 #This is a vagrant project
 -Created the repository called zero day
--Created a Readme file